-During the year, to meet the requirements of the Banking Act No. 4 of 2015, which requires that the Bank hold a minimum level of paid up capital of \$20,000,000, the shareholders approved an 11 for 1 bonus issue, which resulted in the issue of 2,000,000 ordinary shares to qualifying shareholders.
+In 2017, to meet the requirements of the Banking Act No. 4 of 2015, which requires that the Bank hold a minimum level of paid up capital of \$20,000,000, the shareholders approved an 11 for 1 bonus issue, which resulted in the issue of 2,000,000 ordinary shares to qualifying shareholders.
 Issued share capital subsequently increased by \$9,000,000.
+It is the Bank's intention to raise new capital in the medium term.

-23. Statutory reserve
+21. Statutory reserve

 Pursuant to Section 45 of the Banking Act No. 4 of 2015, the Group shall, out of its net profits of each year, transfer to a reserve "not less than 20% of the annual net earnings of the Group to a reserve fund whenever the fund is less than one hundred percent of the issued and paid-up capital of the Group".
-At the reporting date, the Group's reserve was less than the issued and paid-up capital and therefore 20% of profits for the year ended June 30, 2017 has been transferred to statutory reserve.
+At the reporting date, the Group's reserve was less than the issued and paid-up capital.
+However, on the basis that the Group incurred a loss for the year ended June 30, 2018 no transfer was made to statutory reserve.

-24. Loan loss reserve
+22. Loan loss reserve

 In 2014, the Directors declared the creation of a loan loss reserve as a transfer from retained earnings.
 The declaration of this reserve is in anticipation of the adoption of IFRS 9, Financial Instruments, in future years.
-The standard proposes a change in the framework for the provision for loan losses from the "incurred loss" model to the "expected loss" model and it is expected that there will be a significant increase in the provision when it is effective.
+The standard proposes a change in the framework for the provision for loan losses from the "incurred loss" model to the "expected credit loss" model and it is expected that there will be a significant increase in the provision when it is effective.
 Loans and advances currently in the Group's portfolio are expected to contribute to this increase in the loan loss provision.
 As such the loan loss reserve is intended to give a reasonable estimate of what the true Tier 2 capital is in light of these future changes in the determination of the impairment allowance.

-25. Available-for-sale reserve
+23. Available-for-sale reserve